2i2c-org/team-compass/coordination/workflow.md

 In some cases we want to do work in an upstream repository or project.
 To do this, add upstream issues to our Team Backlog as we would add any other issue.

-(development:merge-policy)=
-## Merging and Reviewing policy

-The sections below describe major policies around merging and reviewing depending on the kind of change being made.
-There are some extra policies for changes that **affect actively-running infrastructure**.
-See the section below for details.

-Not all of them are followed strictly, though some are more important than others, and are marked with **REQUIRED**.

-- **Always make a Pull Request**.
-(REQUIRED).
-  All changes to 2i2c repositories should be made via a Pull Request.
-  This should be enforced by setting the `main`/`master` branch of each repository to be "protected".
-- **PRs should reference (and close) issues**.
-  A pull request should almost always be related to an issue.
-  Ideally, the issue should be tightly-scoped enough that the PR will close it when merged.
-  If you have an idea that *doesn't* yet have an issue, open an issue first and then make the PR to close it.
-  This ensures that the team has context around Pull Requests, and a chance to discuss before we implement.
-- **Use GitHub's `Request Review` feature**.
-  Add specific team members so that it is clear who is needed to review the PR.
-- **Be explicit about what feedback you want**.
-  When you open a PR, include some language about specific things you'd like feedback with, if applicable.
-  This helps others focus their attention.
-- **Use the review column on sprint boards**.
-  When a PR needs review, move any relevant issues to the {kbd}`Review` column of the active [Sprint Board](coordination:sprint-board) so others notice it.
-- **Merge after one approval**.
-  If there is at least one approval on a PR, then anybody, including the PR author, may merge the PR.
-  PR authors should not hesitate to merge their own PR after an approval if they think it is ready to go!
-- **Merging without review is discouraged, but not forbidden**.
-  For changes that are minor, very straightforward, and do not affect actively-running infrastructure, it is acceptable to self-merge a PR without getting an approval.
-  If you don't believe that your PR requires an approval before merging, make it clear in your PR or in a comment that you plan to merge it in 24 hours.
-- **Leave PRs open for at least 24 working hours**.
-  This helps ensure that others on the team have a chance to look at the PR and give their thoughts (by working hours we mean hours during a weekday).

-### Policy for changes to running infrastructure

-Changing active infrastructure is a bit different from developing technology that is not immediately in production.
-As such, we follow some more specific guidelines for these kinds of changes.
-See {ref}`infra:infrastructure:review`.

-### Policy for team compass changes

-If a change affects the 2i2c team policies, or makes significant changes to our documentation or public-facing material, then you should also follow these extra policies:

-- **Ensure that the team has consented**.
-  For any major change, you should make sure that you have followed best-practices in consent-based decision making.
-See [](development:decisions) for more information.

 ## How to keep track of projects

 Longer-term projects are generally more complex and may be made up of many actions and deliverables to accomplish.